Key points:

 Acceptance

 Creating an environment where neurodiverse individuals feel accepted and supported is paramount.
-Respect their differences, be patient and understanding when they struggle, and create a safe space for open dialog about their needs.
+Respect their differences, be patient and understanding when they struggle, and create a safe space for open dialogue about their needs.

 Education